brouberol/blog/content/cant-enough-be-enough.md

 ### The money that <strike>could buy</strike> bought me a house

 In 2020, we were collectively struck by The Great Plague, and everybody was stuck inside.
-At that point, I realized that I a golden opportunity of being able to buy a house in the area that my fiancee and I dreamt of living in, instead of being boxed in a small flat.
+At that point, I realized that I had golden opportunity of being able to buy a house in the area that my fiancee and I dreamt of living in, instead of being boxed in a small flat.

 And what happened then was... nothing.
 I was looking at other tech-company stocks that were benefiting from the lockdown, such as Zoom, Docusign, Shopify, etc, and they were miles ahead of where Datadog was.
 All I had to do was wait! (_rubs hands_).